 Is A DUI Diversion Considered A Prior If You Get A New DUI?

-Diversion Agreement’s Effect on New DUI
+Effect Of Diversion On New DUI

 In contrast to how diversions are generally treated by the law, they are considered equivalent to convictions under Section 8-1567.
 Thus, a diversion will be treated as a first conviction when the individual is found guilty of a second DUI.
 Despite the rather drastic implications of this, Kansas courts have repeatedly decided challenges in favor of treating diversions as convictions under Section 8-1567.
 Thus, even when the diversion is granted to the individual as a minor, the court in State v.
 Bishop upheld treating the diversion as a conviction.
 So long as the diversion was granted after July 1, 2001, it still applies in determining the classification of the DUI regardless of the defendant’s age.

 Diversions are also counted as convictions even when a defendant agrees to the diversion without first talking to an attorney.
 In State v.
 Youngblood, the Kansas Supreme Court decided that the Sixth Amendment’s guarantee of counsel did not have to be waived for a valid diversion agreement because a diversion is treated as a contract to avoid criminal prosecution, not part of the criminal prosecution itself.
 Thus, the right to consult (and the need to formerly waive the right) never attaches because the diversion is an agreement to delay and ultimately dismiss proceedings, rather than determine guilt.
 Applying this standard in State v.
 Tims, the Court determined that un-counseled diversions were to be treated as a conviction.
 This is true even though the non-criminal contract has very real and devastating criminal consequences under Section 8-1567 and even though the diversion relieved the state of proving the defendant’s guilt in the first DUI beyond a reasonable doubt.